-I believe under Penn law you would have to prove that at the time of death he had no children, grandchildren, parents, grandparents, brothers, sisters, nephews, nieces, uncles, aunts, cousins, etc
+I believe under Pennsylvania law you would have to prove that at the time of death he had no children, grandchildren, parents, grandparents, brothers, sisters, nephews, nieces, uncles, aunts, cousins, etc.

 It likely did not escheat to the state - where did his other property go?

 Not exactly sure where his other property went.
-It's possible he may have given it to his step daughter, no one knows for sure at this point.
-Regardless, if he died intestate, the step daughter wouldn't be considered an heir, right?
-Please note: His interest would have been dormant for over 60 years and he probably didn't even know he had it.
+It’s possible he may have given it to his stepdaughter; no one knows for sure at this point.
+Regardless, if he died intestate, the stepdaughter wouldn’t be considered an heir, right?
+Please note: His interest would have been dormant for over 60 years and he probably didn’t even know he had it.
 Also, he passed away on the west coast.
 Would this situation be bound by PA law or the law in the state where he died?
 Looks like I need to talk to an OGM attorney.
-Just curious if anyone else on this board has ever dealt this situation before.
-Our main goal is to aquire his rights, whether it be through an heir(s) or by legal procedings.
+Just curious if anyone else on this board has ever dealt with this situation before.
+Our main goal is to acquire his rights, whether it be through an heir(s) or by legal proceedings.

 Dillon said: